orbitalquark/textadept/doc/01_Introduction.md

 Textadept is minimalist.
 Not only is this apparent in its appearance, but the editor's C core was designed to never exceed 2000 lines of code and its Lua extension code is capped at 4000 lines.
-After 5 years of development, Textadept has maintained the same amount of code since its inception while evolving into a vastly superior editor.
+After more than 5 years of development, Textadept has maintained the same amount of code since its inception while evolving into a vastly superior editor.

 ### Ridiculously Extensible